polyphony-chat/.github/CODE_OF_CONDUCT.md

   address, without their explicit permission
 - Other conduct which could reasonably be considered inappropriate in a professional setting.
 Goofing around is fine, but don't push your luck.

+### Our stance on using AI to generate images, video or music

+We disapprove of the usage of AI image and video generation within our community.
+This practice undermines artistic professions by devaluing human creativity, skill, and craftsmanship, which is already leading to job displacement within creative fields.

+The training data used for these models is often obtained without the consent of artists, denying them their right of control over their work and any sort of financial compensation.
+This is simply unethical.

+As such, we do not condone the use or spreading of AI generated images, videos, or music in our work and our community.

 ## Enforcement Responsibilities